-The United Nations Commission for Refugees has expressed deep concern for the safety of political refugees under its protection in Argentina.
+Background: The United Nations Commission for Refugees has expressed deep concern for the safety of political refugees under its protection in Argentina.
 This follows the release of twenty-four South American political refugees on Saturday (12 June) who had been held captive for a day by a gang of armed men.
 The refugees included women and children.

 SYNOPSIS: The refugees had been kidnapped early on Friday morning, when the armed men raided several small hotels in Buenos Aires where they were being housed.
 After being released, the refugees complained of having been ill treated, and many of them had to be given medical treatment.
 Relatives of the refugees said they were held blindfolded in cars overnight.